Exporting to Datadog using Section

 instances:

-- namespace: section
+- namespace: cloudflow

-openmetrics_endpoint: https://console.section.io/prometheus/account/SECTION_ACCOUNT_ID/federate
+openmetrics_endpoint: https://console.section.io/prometheus/account/CLOUDFLOW_ACCOUNT_ID/federate

 auth_token: